YOURLS/website/src/guide/troubleshooting/frequent-issues.md

 - Manually check what kind of result the Ajax URL returns (type the full URL in your browser, or use your web browser developer tools)

 Most of the time, you **should not** open an issue about it.
 Search in closed issues.

+## Share icon and share links not showing

+On the admin page you will see action buttons next to each short URL, to delete, share, edit them or see their stats.
+If the Share button isn't visible and you cannot get the Share Box to be displayed, make sure to turn your ad blocker off.